HL7/US-Core/input/intro-notes/StructureDefinition-us-core-implantable-device-intro.md

 - This profile supports the requirement to retrieve an 170.315(a)(14) [Implantable device list](https://www.healthit.gov/test-method/implantable-device-list).
 Implementers are encouraged to use the FDA Global UDI Database (GUDID) and associated APIs to parse and validate the UDI:
   - The [AccessGUDID API](https://www.fda.gov/medical-devices/global-unique-device-identification-database-gudid/accessgudid-public) provides access to device records in GUDID including safety information and UDI.
 It includes APIs to query and download a complete list of implantable devices registered in GUDID.
-  - {:.bg-danger}The Parse UDI API allows users to pass a UDI and return each part of the UDI in a structured format (specifically the serialNumber, lotNumber, expirationDate, distinctIdentifier (returned as donation_id) or manufactureDate).
   - {:.new-content}A unique device identifier (UDI) is a unique alphanumeric code that generally consists of mandatory Device identifier (DI) and a conditional Production identifier (PI) that identifies one or more of the five UDI-PI elements.
-These UDI components and their mapping to the US Core Implantable Device Profile elements are listed in the table below:
+These UDI components and their mapping to the US Core Implantable Device Profile elements are listed in the table below[^1]:

   |UDI component|UDI-PI element?|US Core Implantable Device Profile element|
   |---|---|---|